 Biography

-Known for her unbridled joy and relentless swing, Singaporean jazz pianist Amanda Lee has been rapidly making her mark as a torchbearer of the swing and stride piano styles of 1930/40s classic jazz.
+Known for her unbridled joy and relentless swing, Singaporean jazz pianist Amanda Lee has been making her mark as a torchbearer of the swing and stride piano styles of 1930/40s classic jazz.
 Lee trained in Kansas City under master stride pianist Bram Wijnands and was awarded the New York Hot Jazz Camp Scholarship in 2020.

-Classically trained from a young age, Lee is privileged to have studied under the late Singaporean concert pianist Ong Lip Tat as well as the viola under Judy Tay.
-She has performed with Singaporean household names Dick Lee, Louis Soliano and Jeremy Monteiro, amongst others.
+Classically trained from a young age, Lee studied under late Singaporean concert pianist Ong Lip Tat as well as the viola under Judy Tay.

 Lee is a first-class honours graduate from the London School of Economics (LSE).